ThanhDucPham/CarND-Vehicle-Detection/writeup.md

 ---
 ### Test on images

 The hardest challenge of the project is to get rid of the false positives.
-One thing that really helped was add a threshold  of the decision function of the classifier, which helps to ensure high confidence predictions and reduce false positives.
+One thing that really helped was adding a threshold on the decision function of the classifier, which helps to ensure high confidence predictions.
 Using the threshold you can ensure that you are only considering high confidence predictions as vehicle detections.

 Here is how I computed the prediction value in the function `find_cars`:
 ```